 The question "How tall is a Great White Shark?" might seem unusual.
 We typically associate height with creatures that stand upright.
-However, when considering a Great White Shark, we're really asking about its vertical dimension – the distance from the tip of its dorsal fin to the lowest point of its belly.
+That said, when considering a Great White Shark, we're really asking about its vertical dimension – the distance from the tip of its dorsal fin to the lowest point of its belly.
 Understanding this dimension helps us appreciate the shark's overall size and presence in its marine environment.
 While length is the more commonly cited measurement, considering the "height" of a Great White Shark provides a fuller picture of its impressive stature.

 Great White Shark Height: Understanding the Vertical Dimension of an Apex Predator